Autism Spectrum Disorder (ASD)

 What is Autism Spectrum Disorder (ASD)?

-Autism is a spectrum disorder, which means that individuals with ASD can experience a wide range of symptoms and abilities.
-Whilst ASD is not a mental health problem or intellectual disability, these challenges may also be present.
+Whilst ASD is not a mental health problem nor intellectual disability, these challenges may also be present.

 There is currently no known cause of autism.
 Research suggests ASD results from changes to brain growth and development, which may be influenced by genetic factors.
 Whilst research for causes is still ongoing, we are more confident in what does not cause autism – parenting, social circumstances, vaccines or other medical treatments are certainly not to blame!